-- Preview Email Newsletter

 National Alliance of Forest Owners Urges Fish and Wildlife Service to Clarify Endangered Species Act Consultation Practices (10)

 WASHINGTON, Jan.
 7 -- The National Alliance of Forest Owners (NAFO) has submitted a public comment letter to the U.S. Fish and Wildlife Service, advocating for clarity in the consultation practices mandated under the Endangered Species Act (ESA).
-The letter addresses ongoing concerns regarding inconsistencies between regulatory definitions and practices outlined in the 1998 Section 7 Consultation Handbook, which NAFO argues can lead to confusion and unnecessary delays for private working forest more ST
+The letter addresses ongoing concerns regarding inconsistencies between regulatory definitions and practices outlined in the 1998 Section 7 Consultation Handbook, which NAFO argues can lead to confusion and unnecessary delays for private working forest owners.

 National Association of State Foresters Supports Proposed Changes to Endangered Species Act Regulations (10)

 WASHINGTON, Jan.
 7 -- The National Association of State Foresters has submitted a public comment letter to the U.S. Fish and Wildlife Service regarding proposed rules under the Endangered Species Act (ESA) published in the Federal Register on November 19, 2025.
 These proposed regulations focus on critical habitat designation, interagency cooperation, and the listing of endangered and threatened species.
-The NASF represents the forestry directors from all 50 states, five U.S. territories, and th more ST

 National Audubon Society Urges U.S. Fish and Wildlife Service to Halt Proposed ESA Regulations (10)

 WASHINGTON, Jan.
 7 -- The National Audubon Society is calling on the U.S. Fish and Wildlife Service to abandon plans to implement four proposed regulations related to the Endangered Species Act (ESA).
 The public comment letter submitted by Audubon emphasizes concerns that these regulations could undermine crucial protections for vulnerable bird species in the United States.
-Audubon, representing a membership of 1.9 million supporters, cites a concerning trend of declining bird populations, with more ST

 National Catholic Educational Association Urges to Clarify Scholarship Tax Credit Rules to Protect Faith-Based Schools (10)

 WASHINGTON, Jan.
 7 -- The National Catholic Educational Association (NCEA) has submitted a public comment letter in response to IRS Document ID IRS-2025-0466 concerning the regulations for the Individual Tax Credit for Qualified Contributions to Scholarship Granting Organizations.
-As the largest private professional education association globally, NCEA has a longstanding commitment to advocating for Catholic education, representing nearly 140,000 educators and 1.6 million students in Catholic sc more ST
+As the largest private professional education association globally, NCEA has a longstanding commitment to advocating for Catholic education, representing nearly 140,000 educators and 1.6 million students in Catholic schools.

 National Education Association of Alaska Raises Concerns Over Proposed Federal Tax Credit Regulations (10)

 WASHINGTON, Jan.
 7 -- The National Education Association of Alaska (NEA-Alaska) has submitted a public comment letter to the Internal Revenue Service (IRS) regarding proposed regulations for Section 25F tax credits.
 The organization represents thousands of professional educators in Alaska and is voicing significant concerns over the implications of these regulations on the state's education system.
-In its letter, NEA-Alaska emphasizes the need for the IRS to respect state legislative authority more ST

 National Marine Manufacturers Association Calls for Balanced ESA Regulation Revisions (10)